 Tray-based teeth whitening systems work by filling a mouth guard-like tray with a gel whitening solution which contains a peroxide-bleaching agent and then wearing the tray for time, generally from a few hours a day to each night for approximately a month or longer (depending on how discolored the teeth are and how white you need to make them).
 They can be purchased over the counter or out of your dentist.
 Ones in the dentist produce faster and much more effective results because they contain a stronger peroxide-bleaching agent than whitening products purchased over the counter.
 They are also customized and fit your teeth exactly, while over-the-counter trays come in generic sizes and could permit the bleaching agent to come into contact with your gums and cause irritation.

 In-office bleaching is the quickest method to whiten teeth.
 While dentist-administered procedures are usually very costly, they produce the best results.
 As well, they'll provide you with a better feeling of how effective the treatment will be.
 It involves using the whitening product directly to one's teeth, and mixing it with heat, a unique light, and/or a laser.
 This light-activated whitening from your dentist could make your teeth three to eight shades lighter.
 You can see dramatic results in only one 30- to 60-minute treatment, although several appointments are often needed.

 However, one visit could produce quite satisfying results.

 Zoom!
 Teeth Whitening

-As the name suggests, Zoom!
-Whitening is among the fastest ways to white teeth.
-Though it is among the more costly methods, it's an option more and more people are starting to go to, because of its immediate and immediately noticeable results.
+Because the name suggests, Zoom!
+Whitening is among the fastest ways to pearly white teeth.
+Although it is one of the more costly methods, it is an option more and more people are beginning to go to, because of its immediate and immediately noticeable results.